astrimbu/astrimbu/README.md

-# hi, i'm alan
+# hi, i'm alan 🙋🏻‍♂️

-i'm a software developer with a passion for merging art & tech.
+i'm a software developer with a passion for merging art & tech

-### exploring
+### currently
-- experimenting with ai-driven tools & workflows, focusing on innovative applications of tech.
+- experimenting with ai-driven tools & workflows, focusing on innovative applications of tech

 ### dm me
 - **[@astrimbu](https://x.com/astrimbu)** on 𝕏